Judy Fierstein: California

 Fierstein has contributed to geologic research in both Death Valley and the Mono Basin of California.
 "Eruptive history of Mammoth Mountain and its mafic periphery, California", a 2016 USGS professional paper by Hildreth and Fierstein, was adapted by the USGS alongside another publication to create a "geonarrative" of volcanic landscapes in the western United States.
 Fierstein has studied the stratigraphy of eruption deposits at Ubehebe Craters, Death Valley, in order to understand the size of past eruptions and how their deposits traveled over the landscape.
 In 2020, Fierstein and two coauthors, Greg Valentine from the University at Buffalo and James White of the University of Otago, published the work from their project on past eruptions at Ubehebe Crater.

 In 2016, Fierstein and Hildreth led an interpretive talk and hike at Devils Postpile National Monument.
 Additionally, in 2022, Fierstein was an advisor to a USGS Mendenhall Program research opportunity on volcanic hazards in the Mono Basin.

 Chile

-Fierstein's research in the Andes of South America, including studies at Laguna del Maule, led to the first ever tri-national hazards map, which included Chile and Argentina.
+Fierstein's research in the Andes of South America, including studies at Laguna del Maule, led to the first ever tri-national hazards map, which was a collaboration between the USGS, the Servicio Geológico Minero of Argentina, and the Servicio Nacional de Geología y Minería of Chile.
 Her maps and tephra stratigraphy studies have also been used to fill in the known eruptive history of the volcano.